acebedomarkace/acebedomarkace/README.md

 - 🔭 I'm currently working on a book
 - 🌱 I'm currently learning everything 🤣
 - 👯 I'm looking to collaborate with others
-- 🥅 2021 Goals: Contribute more to Open Source Projects
+- 🥅 2022 Goals: Contribute more to Open Source Projects
-- ⚡Fun fact: I love to draw and play guitar
+- ⚡Fun fact: I love to code,read and play guitar

 ### Connect with me: